 Alex Wong/Getty ImagesBY: LIBBY CATHEY, ABC NEWS

-(SAN FRANCISCO) — President Donald Trump joined Republicans on Wednesday in attacking House Speaker Nancy Pelosi for a private visit to a San Francisco hair salon earlier this week, in which she received styling indoors, despite city-wide restrictions on indoor styling.
+(SAN FRANCISCO) — House Speaker Nancy Pelosi on Wednesday called her private visit to a San Francisco hair salon earlier this week, in which she received styling indoors despite city-wide restrictions on indoor styling, “clearly a setup,” following criticism from President Donald Trump and Republicans.

-Security camera footage captured her at one point wearing a mask around her neck instead of over her face.
+In a press conference in San Francisco on coronavirus legislation, Pelosi claimed she was misled by the neighborhood salon.
+Security footage showed her at one point wearing a mask around her neck instead of over her face.

-Pelosi’s office, citing guidance provided to her from the salon, has denied she broke any rules.
+Earlier, Pelosi’s office, citing guidance provided to her from the salon, denied she broke their rules, but the president called Pelosi out for having a mask under her chin in the now widely-circulated video footage.

 “Crazy Nancy Pelosi is being decimated for having a beauty parlor opened, when all others are closed, and for not wearing a Mask – despite constantly lecturing everyone else,” Trump said in a tweet Wednesday morning.